nashit93/tendermint/docs/specification/new-spec/README.md

 This is a markdown specification of the Tendermint blockchain.

-It defines the base data structures and the validation rules (reactors) used in a Tendermint blockchain.
+It defines the base data structures, the validation rules, and the messaging protocols ("Reactors") used in a Tendermint blockchain.

 It contains the following components: